Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Assignments/ProjectSpecifications.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*(see diagrams below for illustrations)*

 __*notes on cell implementation examples:*__
-* Whenever possible, try to create a “live” functional example of the pattern (see XXX in the diagram below)
+* Whenever possible, try to create a “live” functional "animation" of the pattern (see XXX in the diagram below)
 * It is understood that it is extremely difficult to provide live functional examples for some patterns due to their essential nature.
 For those patterns, you may fall back on using the following to illustrate your knowledge of them:
 &nbsp;&nbsp;&nbsp; - example code snippets and/or diagrams